 If you’re a post-menopausal woman, you should ask your doctor about a DEXA Scan.
 A DEXA Scan is a test to measure bone density.
-It helps your doctor diagnose or predict your risk of developing osteoporosis.
-DEXA scans use low-dose x-rays, and can also help predict your risk for bone fractures.
+DEXA stands for Dual-energy X-ray Absorptiometry and is also sometimes referred to as Bone Densitometry.
+It helps your doctor diagnose or predict your risk of developing osteoporosis using low-dose x-rays, and can also help predict your risk for bone fractures.

 Your Bones Begin to Deteriorate After Age 35

 From birth until about age 35, your bones continue to grow.
 Somewhere in your mid-thirties, your bones start breaking down faster than they can rebuild.
 Bones become even weaker after women reach menopause and estrogen levels decline sharply.
 The result is lower bone density and a higher risk for osteoporosis.
 A DEXA scan can help your doctor determine your risk.
 Then you and your doctor can work together to decide on what you need to do to combat the problem.

 What is Osteoporosis?

 The National Osteoporosis Foundation defines Osteoporosis as, “A bone disease that occurs when the body loses too much bone, makes too little bone, or both.”
 When you don’t have enough bone mass, your bones become weaker.
 That means that you are more susceptible to fractures from minor stress on the bones.